 Indeed, recent research from Rathbones Investment Management notes that many investors now consider rising inflation more of a threat to their finances than the continued uncertainty surrounding Brexit.

 With rising inflation, low interest rates (Bank of England base rate is just 0.5%), and Brexit; having a well-balanced, diversified portfolio is one of the most important things you could do to help lessen the impact on your finances.
-Direct Lending can be an attractive addition to just such a portfolio.
+Alternative investments, such as Direct Lending, can be an attractive addition to just such a portfolio.

 What is Direct Lending?